Categories

 Shop Small, Shop Local

-The holidays are weird for me, both on a personal and professional level.
+The holidays are weird for me, both personally and professionally.
 I’m an atheist anti-capitalist, but I still love Christmas and many of its traditions.
-I really like giving and getting gifts, but I get hung-up on avoiding chain stores and shitty corporations and mass-produced planned-obsolescent proprietary landfill.
+I like giving and getting gifts, but I get hung up on avoiding chain stores and shitty corporations and mass-produced landfill.
 I end up paralyzed by the whole process.

-Let me start with my own small business, Midwest Ephemera.
-I don’t really have much in the way of products, but we’re here for all your printing, design, and photography needs.
-All these services can be confusing and expensive, but we’re able to guide you through the process of making something truly special.
+I’ll start by hyping our own (very small) business, Midwest Ephemera.
+I don’t have much in the way of products, but we’re here for all your letterpress printing, design, and photography needs.
+Such services can be confusing and expensive, but we’re able to guide you and get excited about the process of making something truly special.
 Same deal with my shopmate C’mon Home… my success is linked to Matt’s, so don’t feel like you’re going to hurt my feelings if you think he’s a better fit for your project.

-I’m sure in writing this monster list, I’ve forgotten many lifelong friends, sorry, if you’d like to be included, please ask!
+I’m sure in writing this list, I’ve forgotten many friends, sorry!
+If you’d like to be included, please ask!

 Gifts/Apparel